Sy Syms: Personal life

 His first marriage, to Ruth Glickman Merns, ended in divorce.
 They had six children: Marcy, Robert, Richard, Laura, Stephen (died in 1998), and Adrienne (died in 1999).
 His second wife was Lynn Tamarkin, by whom he had two step-children, Cary Tamarkin and Leslie Tamarkin.
 Funeral services were held at Temple Emanu-El in Manhattan.

 Sy Syms Foundation

 The non-profit Sy Syms Foundation was founded by Syms in 1985 with his personal funds, to support education.
 It has given away over $30,000,000 and has contributed toward the continued growth of many institutions of higher learning including the Syms School of Business at Yeshiva University, and many organizations which provide funding for education.

-The foundation has been a major supporter Public Broadcasting and National Public Radio (NPR) through the underwriting of various programming.
+The foundation has been a major supporter of public broadcasting and National Public Radio (NPR) through the underwriting of various programming.

 Marcy Syms was instrumental in developing many of the grant-relationships made possible by her late father's generosity, and is a founding trustee of the foundation, elected to the role of president in 1997.
 The foundation has its offices in Fort Lee, New Jersey.